How to Use Basecamp Like a Pro

 Use the integrations

 Just as you’re integrating Basecamp with other tools using Unito (right?), take advantage of the internal Basecamp integrations most relevant to your team.
 By minimizing the amount of “context switching” you need to do in a given day (that is, taking your attention away from the task at hand to fiddle with something unrelated) you’re able to be more productive and keep your focus sharp.
-Integrations like Dropbox, Slack, and Gmail will make it easier to keep all your conversations and files in one place — meaning you can stay on task and maybe even finish a little early.
+Integrations like Basecamp and Asana, Slack, and Gmail will make it easier to keep all your conversations and files in one place — meaning you can stay on task and maybe even finish a little early.

 Want an example of how a real company is using Unito to integrate Basecamp with other project management tools?
 Check out how Netalico is doing it.